');

 About Morrow, AR

-Morrow is a small community in Arkansas with a population of 324 residents.
-The median household income is $61,635 per year, which is near the national average.
-The median age in Morrow is 50.3 years.
+Morrow is a small community located in Arkansas with a population of 324 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,635 per year, which is 18% below the national median of $75,149.
+The median age of 50.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Morrow, AR